fstagni/DIRACDocs/source/AdministratorGuide/Systems/DataManagement/data_logging_system.rst

 Default case
 ^^^^^^^^^^^^

-Here is an example when the prototype of a method is simple, no tuple, no dictionary except for the lfn parameter :
+Here is an example when the prototype of a method is simple, no tuple, no dictionary except for the lfn parameter:

 .. code-block:: python